Wat Pho (Temple of the Reclining Buddha)#2 in Best Things To Do in Bangkok

 Most travelers didn't go the extra mile to get a massage, saying the sights and sounds of the temple were enough of a cultural experience.
 Visitors were blown away by the grandeur of the reclining Buddha and enjoyed admiring the other decorative aspects of the temple.
 Should you choose to visit, travelers strongly recommend visiting in the morning to avoid crowds and dodge oppressive afternoon temperatures.
 It's also important to note that you are required to adhere to a certain dress code: shoes are to be taken off and your knees and shoulders must be covered.

-You'll find this temple in the Old City, in walking distance of the Grand Palace.
-If you're traveling by Skytrain, the closest stop is Hua Lamphong.
-Wat Pho open daily from 8 a.m. to 6 p.m., and the cost per person is 50 THB (about $1.60 USD).
-For more information, consult the official website; however, it's written mostly in Thai.
+You'll find this temple right across the street from the Grand Palace.
+The best way to get here is via the Chao Phraya Express Boat, as it stops right in front of the temple.
+If you're traveling via Skytrain, the closest stop is Hua Lamphong, which is about 2 miles southeast of the attraction.
+Wat Pho is open daily from 8 a.m. to 6:30 p.m., and the cost per person is 100 baht (about $3).
+For more information, consult the temple's official website (in Thai).